 Morality, which is provoked only by a fear of punishment by God, is not strong.
-Truly moral people behave ethically not because they are afraid of being punished for their sins, but because of their personal traits.
+Truly moral people behave ethically not because they are afraid of being punished for their sins, but because of their traits.
 In this case, it is difficult to claim that all atheists are immoral because they do not believe in God.
-Finally, there are a lot of unethical people either among religious people or atheists.
-For a normal person, there is no matter whether the God exists or not, but sufferings of other people would make this person response morally.
+Finally, there are a lot of unethical people either religious people or atheists.
+For a normal person, there is no matter whether God exists or not, the sufferings of other people would make this person respond morally.